ipz231-pmo/backend-kurswork/README.md

 # Add basic filtering
 # Implement cart
 - Create async request to add, remove, update item in cart
-# Add more Improves to project
+# Add more Improvements to project
-- Add config for ErrorMiddleware (Not show page for json)
+# Change look of News Page